 This is the destination for digital literacy resources and collaboration and for sharing and enhancing the tools necessary to learn computer and Internet skills needed in today’s global work environment.
 Topics include using a computer or mobile device, software & applications, etc.

 Dementia Friendly America is a multi-sector collaborative on a mission to foster “dementia friendly” communities.

 Disability.gov connects you to important information about disability benefits, health care and housing programs, as well as tools and resources for students making the transition from high school to college or work.
 You can also learn about programs in your community that can help you find a job, access transportation and get the services and supports you need to live independently.

-A public service of the U.S. Administration on Aging that helps older adults and their caregivers find resources and services in their area
+A public service of the U.S. Administration on Aging that helps older adults and their caregivers find resources and services in their area by zip code

 FDA’s Mobile Medical Applications Guidance (43-page PDF)

 Contains nonbinding recommendations for Industry and Food and Drug Administration Staff.